CMDann/wordpress-homepage-template/README.md

 08.23.2013 - Added a date field so that all posts are displayed with the original posting date.

 08.16.2013 - Removed an unused div that found it's way into the bottom of the script near the call to the footer.php

+08.31.2013 - Fixed the date showing only once per day and added additional information.